pudly/schmopera-hugo/content/articles/from-don-juan-to-unclejohn.md

 date = "2014-06-18T08:32:00-04:00"
 lastmod = "2015-04-23T16:05:00-04:00"
 publishDate = "2014-06-18T08:32:00-04:00"
 short_description = "Don Juan.
-Love him or hate him, he's been around for at least 400 years.
+Love him or hate him, he&#039;s been around for at least 400 years.
 Why?
-Because he's a juicy character with which we've all got something in common.
+Because he&#039;s a juicy character with which we&#039;ve all got something in common.
 Everyone struggles with moderation in their lives; food, drink, and sex have forever played a role in our personal conflicts with desire and will-power.
-If you're mysteriously immune to the temptations of the Big Three, you're bound to be lured by something else.
-Or, you're a robot." slug = "from-don-juan-to-unclejohn" title = "From Don Juan to #UncleJohn"
+If you&#039;re mysteriously immune to the temptations of the Big Three, you&#039;re bound to be lured by something else.
+Or, you&#039;re a robot." slug = "from-don-juan-to-unclejohn" title = "From Don Juan to #UncleJohn"
 +++